alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-15-adventures-in-the-terraform-dsl-part-vi-towards-a-unit-testing-framework.md

 ---

-<sup>1</sup> In fact, even Puppet's professional services team prefers to use a tool [Rollout]() in lieu of real unit tests in Rspec-puppet.
+<sup>1</sup> In fact, even Puppet's professional services team prefers to use a tool [Onceover](https://github.com/dylanratcliffe/onceover) in lieu of real unit tests in Rspec-puppet.